Vantiv to buy Mercury Payment for about $1.65 billion

 Founded in 2001, Mercury grew to become one of the five largest nonbank payment processors in the United States as measured by the number of transactions.

-The company targets small and medium-sized merchants such as restaurants and stores.
+The company targets small and medium-sized merchants such as restaurants and stores, with cheaper credit card payment solutions.

 Credit Suisse, BofA Merrill Lynch were the financial advisers to Vantiv, while Morgan Stanley, JPMorgan, Barclays, and FT Partners advised Mercury.